OutUK's Adrian Gillan has visited the spectacular Beijing the capital of China and a

 public gaze.
 Most Chinese regional capitals have at least one or two gay bars - photography

-men as they do the whole world-over - now and forever amen.
+men as they do the whole world-over.

 Chinese Opera performer.